freeCodeCamp/guide/src/pages/agile/scrum/index.md

 ---
 ## Scrum

 Scrum is one of the methodologies under the Agile umbrella.
+It originates from 'scrummage' which is a term used in rugby to denote players huddling together to get possession of the ball.
 The practice revolves around
 - A set of roles (delivery team, product owner, and scrum master)
 - Ceremonies (sprint planning, daily standup, sprint review, sprint retrospective, and backlog grooming)